 To the mindful, when in a state of appreciation, the experience of early morning sunlight hitting a dirty puddle on a city street is equal to the setting sun in a mountain scene.

-“Happiness is looking at the same things with different eyes,” says Professor Mark Williams in Mindfulness: A practical guide to finding peace in a frantic world.
-And he is right.
+“Happiness is looking at the same things with different eyes,” say Professor Mark Williams and Dr. Danny Penman in Mindfulness: A Practical Guide to Finding Peace in a Frantic World (2011).
+And they are right.

-Rather than the outing to the local shop being an annoyance—to be hurried through, feet trudging along the footpath—it becomes a restorative feast of the senses.
-A walk to the bus stop or taking the dog out—when combined with an appreciation of the here and now—becomes a ready-made mindfulness session.
+Rather than the outing to the local store being an annoyance to be hurried through, feet trudging along the footpath, it becomes a restorative feast of the senses.
+A walk to the bus stop or taking the dog out, when combined with an appreciation of the here and now, becomes a ready-made mindfulness session.